lepton9/lim/README.md

 :rename rename current file
 :restart restart editor
 :set change config file variables
-:setconfig set path to .lepconfig
+:setconfig set path to .limconfig
 :configpath to show the path to the config file
 :path to show the path of the current file or directory C+n to toggle file manager